 For Brazos River bank stabilization, Shore Protect Team uses heavy stone riprap revetment for active meander bank erosion, which provides current-resistant protection and allows riparian vegetation to establish through the rock over time.
 Sheet pile cutoff walls are used at sites where active meander undercutting threatens structures within immediate reach of the eroding bank.
 The Brazos River's freshwater environment allows standard freshwater-rated materials throughout, and the stone riprap approach is preferred because it can be maintained incrementally as additional stones settle over the project's lifetime.

 Send Shore Protect Team your Brazos River property location and county and photos of your eroding bank, river bend geometry, and any threatened structures.
-We assess the erosion rate and permit requirements for your specific Brazos River location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your Texas river bank stabilization project on the Brazos.